subeesh-ct/LFS-Player-Codes/README.md

 ## 📝 About the Project

-**LFS Player** is a robust media streaming application meticulously designed to deliver seamless live TV streaming at crisp **1080p resolution**.
+**LFS Player** is a robust media casting application meticulously designed to deliver seamless offline video streaming from your mobile directly to your TV.
 Engineered with a strict focus on optimization, it ensures a completely lag-free and uninterrupted viewing experience.
-Built from the ground up using modern mobile development tools, this app is perfect for casting and streaming local/network media directly to TV interfaces.
+Built from the ground up using modern mobile development tools, this app is perfect for casting your locally downloaded mobile videos to TV interfaces. *(Note: This app does not support Live TV or website video streaming).*

 ## ✨ Key Features

-* 🚀 **High Performance:** Zero lag during live TV streaming and media casting.
+* 🚀 **High Performance:** Zero lag during local video casting from mobile to TV.
 * 📺 **1080p Resolution:** Crystal clear video playback with hardware acceleration.
 * ⚡ **Easy Setup:** Change the package name and build your custom app in just 2 minutes.
 * 💻 **Tech Stack:** 100% Kotlin, Java & strictly Android Studio compatible.